Abb-FilGal/EnemyOfMyEnemy/README.md

 grenades.
 drone support.

-Sebastian - god of dreams
+Sebastian - god of death
 -
-Dreamers (radianceish)
+Vampires
-Sandman
+Necromany guild

-Spirit
+bats
-Night terror - drains your energy making you move slower Dream ninja - shoots shooting stars shadow stalker - (payday 2 cloaker)
+Night terror - drains your energy making you move slower Necromany wizard - can reincarnate skeletoins to protect themselves shadow stalker - (payday 2 cloaker)

-Spirit bow - shoots three arrows with blue spirt fire Blade of echos - large blade that when used, gives of sound waves
+Stake launcher - launches stakes at enemies with increased damage against vampires Reaper scythe - Swings fast creating ghostly effects peering out of it.

-Sandstorm - firestorm around the player that damages foes.
+Soul scyphon - suck lifeforce out of nearby enemies, healing from it.
-Mirror of memories - shield that when held up, stuns foes who look at it.
+Reincarnate - reincarnate with 50% health **once** during a run, you can't change ability after you choose it.
-Phase shift - i frames as you travel through the dream realm for a short duration with increased speed.
+Necrolord - reanimate four ravens who fight by your side for a short duration.

 JOHN - god of fears
 -